tjventurini/blog/articles/2021/2021-06-25/README.md

 publish: true
 ---

-As I recently revived my twitter account, I thought I share some handy tools for anyone who wants to start their journey on twitter 🤓
+As I recently revived my twitter account, so I thought I share some handy tools for anyone who wants to start their journey on twitter 🤓

 <!-- more -->

 So first off, I want to say that at the time of writing this I have not yet been very successful on twitter.
-My follower count is 60 so I can't share much advice on how to grow your account there.
+My follower count is 68 so I can't share much advice on how to grow your account there.
 All I can share with you are the tools that gave me my first insights on my twitter account.

 ## TweetDeck